leonardt/fault/tutorial/README.md

 for the `opcode`, `op`, and the two data inputs `a, b`.
 Then, play around with the `SimpleALU` definition by injecting various bugs to observe how the pytest failures are reported.
 For example, if you change one of the operations to a different function, the test failures should clearly indicate which operation has been changed.
+As another example, suppose one operation only failed for specific values (e.g. negative values), then the test reports should give a hint to this (assuming you've parametrized your inputs in a way that tests these faulty values!).

 ## Assume/Guarantee
 ### Exercise 4